Isissss/MERN-Frontend/readme.md

 # MERN Kanban Board - Front-end

-This project was part of a course of the University of Applied Sciences Rotterdam.
+This project was part of a (full-stack) course at the University of Applied Sciences Rotterdam.
 This is the front-end part for an API that we created.
 I chose to build a kanban board.
 ## Tech Stack

 **Client:** Bootstrap (bootstrap-react), React